particle-iot/docs/src/content/support/particle-tools-faq/jtag.md

 ![Particle Programmer Shield](/assets/images/jtag-08shield.jpg)

-It can only be used with 1st and 2nd generation devices (Photon, Electron, and Core), not with mesh devices.
+It can only be used with 1st and 2nd generation devices (Photon, Electron, and Core), not with Gen 3 devices.

 ## Connecting to the Photon/Electron/P1